GroovyCarrot/hhvm-event-dispatcher/README.md

 }
 ```

-A more complex example of placing the order.
+A more complex example of placing an order.

 ```hack
 $eventDispatcher->tasksForEvent(PlaceOrderEvent::class)